anvicordova/the-little-book-of-go/ch1/notes.md

 ### What is main?

-In Go, the entrypoint of a program in the function main withing a package main
+In Go, the entrypoint of a program in the function main within a package main

 ### Imports